 - Buttermilk- Like the yogurt, buttermilk adds tang and makes the muffins softer.
 Pull it out of the refrigerator with the egg and Greek yogurt.

 - Frozen blueberries- You can make muffins year-round by using frozen blueberries.
 Pull them out of the freezer right before you mix them into the batter.
 If they thaw, they might turn your batter blue.
+Fresh blueberries work too, but batter made with them needs less time to bake.

-Substitutions & Variations
+Substitutions and Variations

 Step by Step Instructions

-STEP 7: Scoop the blueberry muffin batter into each muffin liner, filling them all the way.
+Step 7: Scoop the blueberry muffin batter into each muffin liner, filling them all the way.
 Sprinkle a little streusel and coarse sugar on top.

 Expert Baking Tips